 In its effort to promote personal safety, UTM employs a number of safety measures and programs throughout the campus.

 Some of these include:

-No Cost dialing on all pay phones for the 911 service or the Campus Police emergency line
+- No cost dialing on all pay phones for the 911 service or the Campus Safety emergency line

-Over 60 emergency telephones located at strategic locations throughout the campus that let Campus Police know exactly where the caller is
+- More than 60 emergency telephones located at strategic locations throughout the campus that let Campus Safety know exactly where the caller is

 General Safety Tips

 - Familiarize yourself with the locations of the campus emergency phones and pay phones.

 - Avoid walking alone through isolated areas of the campus.
 At night, try to stay in well-lit areas and travel routes that are frequented by others.